 In this article we will cover everything you need to know about Pinktoes.
 From buying a young ‘sling’ spider, to their care, habitat, lifespan, molting and facts, we cover it all…

 All About Pink Toe Tarantulas

 Tarantulas in the family Theraphosidae are different from other spiders because they have many small hairs on the outside of their exoskeleton.
 Pink Toes can use these hairs as a defense mechanism.
-They can eject them from their stomach causing their predators irritation.
+They can eject them from their abdomen causing their predators irritation.

 Pink Toe Tarantulas are native to Central and South America, as well as several islands in the Southern Caribbean.